uptrace/bun-docs/docs/guide/README.md

 ### go-pg

 Bun is a rewrite of go-pg that works on top of `sql.DB` instead of using custom API.
-As a consequence, Bun is slightly slower than go-pg but is able to work with different databases.
+As a consequence, Bun is less effecient than go-pg but works with different databases.

 Bun will eventually replace go-pg.
 To migrate an existing go-pg app to Bun, see this [guide](pg-migration.md).